Welcome to the Database of Scientific Illustrators (DSI)!

-Our online database, fully functioning since 2011, now already covers more than 12480 illustrators in natural history, medicine, technology and various sciences in more than 100 countries, active between c.1450 and 1950!
+Our online database, fully functioning since 2011, now already covers 13400 illustrators in natural history, medicine, technology and various sciences in more than 110 countries, active between c.
+1450 and 1950!
 Please note that we explicitly exclude still living illustrators.

 Our extensive search options across the whole database are freely available!

 Please click on Browse DSI to browse the database.
-The Quick Search Field provides a single keyword search across the entire reference.
+If you then click on Search, you are provided with 21 combinable search fields across the entire database.

 Search for "contains georg" will retrieve all entries that mention Georg, Georgie, georgian, etc. anywhere within the dataset whereas a search for "is equal to Georg" will only yield entries with exactly this word.

 For a summary of content please click here (external Link, Oct.
-2012, i.e. outdated as far as the absolute numbers of entries are concerned which are mentioned there, but still useful for search tips and general guidance)
+2012, i.e. outdated as far as the absolute numbers of entries are concerned which are mentioned there, but still useful for search tips and general guidance).
+For a flyer with basic information about our database see https://www.hi.uni-stuttgart.de/gnt/datenbanken/DSI-Flyer.pdf

-There is also the option to report suggestions for new entries to us - please fill out the online form or send us information in tabular form, taking into account as many categories of our search fields as possible, and be patient – every such suggestion is carefully checked and amended by us before being put online.
+There is also the option to report suggestions for new entries to us - please do so.
+Either fill out the online form or send us information in tabular form to klaus.hentschel at hi.uni-stuttgart.de If you do so, please take into account as many categories of our search fields as possible, and then be patient.
+Every such suggestion is carefully checked and amended by us before being put online.
+We will then notify you of the new entry or the new additions.

 Sir William Hamilton: Campi Phlegraei, Naples, 1776, Plate XXXVIII: